The Battle of Stamford Bridge ... at Holtby

 Figure 19: Army movements leading up to the initial encounter on the day of battle with the English in cyan and the Norse in magenta

 Now the battle began.
 The Englishmen made a hot assault upon the Northmen, who sustained it bravely.
-It was no easy matter for the English to ride against the Northmen on account of their spears; therefore they rode in a circle around them.
+It was no easy matter for the English to ride against the Northmen on account of their spears; therefore, they rode in a circle around them.
 And the fight at first was but loose and light, as long as the Northmen kept their order of battle; for although the English rode hard against the Northmen, they gave way again immediately, as they could do nothing against them.
 Now when the Northmen thought they perceived that the enemy were making but weak assaults, they set after them, and would drive them into flight; but when they had broken their shield-rampart the Englishmen rode up from all sides, and threw arrows and spears on them.
 Now when King Harald Sigurdson saw this, he went into the fray where the greatest crash of weapons was, and there was a sharp conflict, in which many people fell on both sides.
 King Harald then was in a rage, and ran out in front of the array, and hewed down with both hands; so that neither helmet nor armour could withstand him, and all who were nearest gave way before him.
 It was then very near with the English that they had taken to flight.
 King Harald Sigurdson was hit by an arrow in the windpipe, and that was his death-wound.
 He fell, and all who had advanced with him, except those who retired with the banner.

 There was afterwards the warmest conflict, and Earl Toste had taken charge of the king’s banner.
 They began on both sides to form their array again, and for a long time there was a pause in fighting.
 But before the battle began again Harald Godwinson offered his brother, Earl Toste, peace, and also quarter to the Northmen who were still alive; but the Northmen called out, all of them together, that they would rather fall, one across the other, than accept of quarter from the Englishmen.
 Then each side set up a war-shout, and the battle began again.

 In other words, Tostig takes command of the Norse army and reforms the shield wall.
 Harold offers another truce.
 Tostig rejects it again.
 The English attack again.
-Just as they are getting the upper hand, the fleet guard arrive under the command of Eystein Orre, fiancé of Hardrada’s daughter.
+Just as they are getting the upper hand, the fleet guard arrive under the command of Eystein Orre, fiancé of Hardrada’s daughter:

 Eystein Orre came up at this moment from the ships with the men who followed him, and all were clad in armour.
 Then Eystein got King Harald’s banner Land-ravager; and now was, for the third time, one of the sharpest of conflicts, in which many Englishmen fell, and they were near to taking flight.
 This conflict is called Orre’s storm.
 Eystein and his men had hastened so fast from the ships that they were quite exhausted, and scarcely fit to fight before they came into the battle; but afterwards they became so furious, that they did not guard themselves with their shields as long as they could stand upright.
 At last they threw off their coats of ringmail, and then the Englishmen could easily lay their blows at them; and many fell from weariness, and died without a wound.
 Thus almost all the chief men fell among the Norway people.

 For a while the English buckle under the onslaught, but the fleet guard are exhausted after their jog.
 They discard their armour to concentrate their energy on swinging axes.
 It makes them vulnerable.
-Heimskringla says that all the 'chief men' were killed in this phase of the conflict.
+Heimskringla says that all the ‘chief men’ were killed in this phase of the conflict.
 It does not mention Tostig’s fate, but one of the other sagas says that he: “fell there with glory and a good reputation”.
-Regardless, the English are victorious in the main battle.

-The shield wall was enclosed, which implies they were on open ground.
-Heimskringla says that the shield wall was equally thick all the way around, which implies the slope was the same all the way around.
-The inner rank form a shield wall, which was presumably to prevent English archers shooting over the facing shield wall to hit the rear of the opposite wall.
-If so, the shield wall must have been an eccentric ellipse or stadium (i.e. sausage) shape.
-English archers would have used the same bows as their opponents.
-Some Viking bows had draw weights of 80lbs plus.
+There are three candidates for the main battlefield: Mirk Hills to the northeast of Holtby (a on Figure 19 OS map), Mill Hill to the southwest (b), and Mill Field (c) to its southwest.
+Heimskringla is not much help.
+It says that the shield wall was enclosed, which implies they were on open ground.
+It says that the shield wall was equally deep all the way around, which implies the slope was the same all the way around.
+It says that there was an inner shield wall and an outer shield wall.
+The inner shield wall was to prevent English archers shooting over the facing shield wall to hit the rear of the opposite wall, in which case the shield wall was an eccentric ellipse or stadium (i.e. sausage) shape.
+English bows had draw weights of 80lbs plus.
 Pulled to the chest, they would have had a range of around 100m.
 The Norse shield wall was therefore probably no more than 75m across the short side.
+‘Long but not deep?’
+Heimskringla describes the deployment of three ranks.
+Assuming the main Norse army had 6000 men of which 1000 were archers, barons and their entourages, the shield wall would have been roughly 600m on the long side.

 Figure 20: Likely battlefield location